 LDH is an important enzyme to understand when evaluating overall health, and knowing the different isoforms can help you better interpret test results.
 Preparing for an LDH blood test involves understanding fasting requirements as well as physical activity considerations.

 The LDH exam evaluates the concentration of lactate dehydrogenase (LD), an enzyme involved in sugar metabolism.
 Five different isoforms of LD exist, each found predominantly in a particular area of the body.
-Identifying specific isoforms can provide valuable information about possible health issues affecting certain organs or systems and guide appropriate treatment plans.
+Identifying specific isoforms, such as lactic dehydrogenase, can provide valuable information about possible health issues affecting certain organs or systems and guide appropriate treatment plans.

 How to Prepare for an LDH Blood Test